InfiniStore: Elastic Serverless Cloud Storage: Serverless Memory

 \section{Serverless Memory}

-We propose a new cloud storage service called \emph{ServerlessMemory}, which combines the memory of a cluster of serverless function instances and exposes this memory to applications as fast, elastic, and inexpensive, pay-per-access cloud storage.
+We propose a new cloud storage service called \emph{ServerlessMemory}, which combines the memory of a cluster of serverless function instances and exposes this memory to applications as fast, elastic, inexpensive, and pay-per-access cloud storage.
 To provide durability, {\proj} combines ServerlessMemory with a persistent backing object store.
 In this section, we provide an overview of ServerlessMemory.

 In ServerlessMemory, cloud function instances and their supporting function-memories are automatically allocated when the tenant application calls the { \texttt{PUT}} API.
-This is analogous to programming languages that provide automatic memory management, e.g., Java.
+This abstraction is analogous to programming languages that provide automatic memory management, e.g., Java.
 Data objects are inserted into the memory of function instances and accessed by re-invoking functions.

 When an application’s storage demand surges, more ServerlessMemory functions can be invoked.
-The function-memory of the new function instances joins the distributed memory pool instantly, without requiring any manual effort for launching and scaling servers that are otherwise hosted by cloud VMs.
+The function-memory of the new function instances joins the distributed memory pool instantly without requiring any manual effort for launching and scaling servers that are otherwise hosted by cloud VMs.
 A function $F$'s function-memory that stores data object $O$ is only billed when $O$ is accessed by a {\kvget} or {\kvput} operation of $F$, i.e., when an instance of $F$ is executing.
-This pay-per-access property is naturally utilized by ServerlessMemory.
-If $F$'s function-memory holds cold data, $F$ is rarely invoked and the storage for the data objects in $F$'s function-memory is rarely billed.
+This pay-per-access property is naturally utilized by ServerlessMemory. \addVLDBcomment{Hot data are tracked by the ServerlessMemory and compacted into a collection of active function instances.} If $F$ \addVLDBcomment{is not in the collection and $F$'s} function-memory holds cold data, $F$ is rarely invoked, and the storage for the data objects in $F$'s function-memory is rarely billed.
 No explicit garbage collection is required for ServerlessMemory as storage is implicitly garbage collected by the serverless provider when the instance of $F$ becomes inactive for a prolonged period and is reclaimed.